Royce-rz/DLNLP_assignment_24/README.md

 ## Data Preperation
 The data is to large that can not upload to Github,The following link is to download the data.

-\\IMDB Dataset of 50K Movie Reviews: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
+IMDB Dataset of 50K Movie Reviews: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews

+Pickled glove.840B.300d: https://www.kaggle.com/datasets/authman/pickled-glove840b300d-for-10sec-loading